Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Daraius, if I currently have the Southwest Premier Visa, can I apply for and be approved for the business card and get the 50,000 point bonus?
 Would I be able to do the same thing with the Starwood business card if I currently have the personal card?
 I just checked my credit score and it is in the excellent range.

 Traci wants to know if she can get the signup bonus for the business credit card version of her personal credit card.
 Banks often issue both business and personal versions of certain credit cards.
-For example, there is a Starwood hotel business credit card as well as a personal credit card.
+For example, there is a Starwood Preferred Guest® Business Credit Card from American Express as well as a Starwood Preferred Guest® Credit Card from American Express.

 Southwest Business Cards